Essay97/kastle-docs/docs/develop/first-game.md

 so let's build it!

 At the end of the day, a Kastle game is really just a Gradle project, so we build it by running `gradlew build`.
 If the command is executed without errors, then you'll find the jar file containing the game under `build/lib/<project name>-<version>.jar`.

+!!! tip "Source code"

+    You can find the complete source code of this example on [Github](https://github.com/Essay97/kastle-example).